Why Focus Slips at Work

 Was the interruption avoidable, inconvenient, or invited?

-You’ll start to see the patterns that pull your attention away — and that’s the first step in protecting it.
+You’ll start to see the patterns that pull your attention away.

 Do what matters.
 Every day.